mctweb/torphins-playgroup/content/pages/about.md

 section:
   - body: >-
-      Founded in 1973 by a group of committed, enthusiastic parents, Torphins Playgroup Preschool provides a unique early years learning environment in Aberdeenshire for children from the age of 2 until they attend primary school.
+      Founded in 1973 by a group of committed, enthusiastic parents, Torphins Playgroup Preschool provides a safe, unique early years learning environment in Aberdeenshire for children from the age of two until they attend primary school.

       Torphins Playgroup Preschool is committed to child-led learning through play.
 We follow the Scottish National Curriculums, the Curriculum for Excellence, the Pre-birth to Three Curriculum, Realising The Ambition: Being Me, as well as the Getting It Right For Every Child (GIRFEC) framework, and were awarded a score of ‘4 – Good’ at our most recent [Care Inspectorate inspection](https://www.careinspectorate.com/index.php/care-services?detail=CS2003002532)

       Parents are integral to Playgroup - running the charity as a committee, leading the playgroup in everything from hiring staff to policy making, and volunteering in the setting itself.
 The Committee fundraises from a wide variety of sources including grants, trusts and foundations [as well as public events and online appeals](/support-us).
-As well as this, parents are involved as volunteers, taking part in parent duties in the setting itself (Covid-19 allowing).
+As well as this, parents are involved as volunteers, taking part in parent duties in the setting itself.
 This is a unique opportunity to really see how your children learn and take a role in their early years’ education.

       No other childcare facility in our local area provides this combination of benefits.
 We are a genuine preschool that gives children the freedom to learn and experience the world through play in a caring, safe environment, guiding them while they develop through the early years curriculum, all with the close involvement of their care-givers and families.
     title: About Us
     type: general-section
-    flip: false
+    flip: true
     image: /static/uploads/torphins-playgroup-0237.png
   - type: meet-the-team
     team: